nomad-coe/pyzeo/README.md

 ## Installation

-We provide pre-built wheels for most platforms (including Apple Silicon).
+We provide pre-built wheels for several platforms (including Apple Silicon).
 So in most cases you will want to install the package with `pip`:

 ```sh
 pip install pyzeo